mit-plv/bedrock2/ArtifactEvaluation.md

 - The code may be broken into lines in different categories (implementation/interface/interesting proof/low-insight proof), and our process of computing line counts per category is reasonable.
 - Our Coq code base can really generate a reasonable RISC-V binary.
 - Our Coq code base can really generate a reasonable Bluespec hardware design.
+- Open source tools can really be used to generate a corresponding FPGA bitstream.

 Overview of claims from the paper *not* supported by the artifact:
 - It is too hard for us to help you recreate our physical setup, with a specific model of FPGA, a specific network card, and a GPIO-compatible power strip.
 (You could probably find a compatible lightbulb to plug into the power strip, though. `:-P`)  See paper Figure 2 for what it would look like.